14 mouth-watering Romanian foods that everyone should try

 Coming to Romania is a must for any travel enthusiast and food lover because there is such a richness in terms of traditional cuisine, that your senses will be absolutely spoiled with amazing and intense flavors.
 Romanian cuisine may not be as fancy as French cuisine, and it isn’t too spicy or too complicated either.
 But it is interesting and inviting, and it is the perfect comfort food!

-Pork is the most beloved “vegetable” but, also, Romania excels at soups and salads.
-The intriguing fact about Romanian food is that when tasting it seems familiar, but at the same, time different.
-This is because the traditional cuisine is actually a mix of dishes and cooking techniques borrowed from neighboring cultures – Hungarian, German, Turkish and Slavic but all transformed and Romanised with local herbs and spices so it is a perfect reflection of both the country’s past and its agrarian and Shepherd roots.
+The most peculiar thing about Romanian food is that it has a very familiar taste, but at the same time it tastes like something you’ve never tried before.
+This is because the traditional cuisine is actually a mix of dishes and cooking techniques borrowed from neighboring cultures, such as Hungarian, German, Turkish and Slavic, but transformed and Romanised with local herbs and spices.

 1. Sarmale (Cabbage Rolls)